dhananjaygr/AWSForecast/Production/Production.md

   - On the receiver account, set up one or more rules that match events that come from the sender account.

 - Scripts:
-  - Script for Deploying EventBu s rules with a Cross Account EventBus as a Target: [deploy.ps1](https://spektrasystems.sharepoint.com/:u:/s/ISVTS/Ec-trXQVEjlNl2oTWUeJ_vgBIy1cFMh0gmPbeu5cAJSmzA?e=c0UFT8)
+  - Script for Deploying EventBus rules with a Cross Account EventBus as a Target: [deploy.ps1](https://spektrasystems.sharepoint.com/:u:/s/ISVTS/Ec-trXQVEjlNl2oTWUeJ_vgBIy1cFMh0gmPbeu5cAJSmzA?e=c0UFT8)

   - Script for Validating the creation of EventBus rules with a Cross Account EventBus as a Target: [validate.ps1](https://spektrasystems.sharepoint.com/:u:/s/ISVTS/EdsVS_wGiqtIttct2upWsx8Bfqxt22ZdVVZKBLHJs9T_uA?e=B3Fqxi)